Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix A. Mathematical Equivalence and Interpretations of the Sensitivity Model

-\begin{proposition}[Equivalence of Sensitivity Models]\mbox{} Let \(\gamma \geq 0\) be a sensitivity parameter, and define \(\Gamma = \exp(\gamma)\).
-The sensitivity model in \eqref{eq:log-odds-ratio}, expressed in terms of the unmeasured confounder \(u_s\), fully characterizes the treatment assignment probabilities \(\mathbb{P}(Z_s = i)\) for all \(i = 1, \dots, I\) if and only if the following constraints hold for any pair of subjects \(s, s'\) with identical observed covariates, i.e., \(x_s = x_{s'}\):
+\begin{proposition}[Equivalence of Sensitivity Models] Let \(\gamma \geq 0\) be a sensitivity parameter, and define \(\Gamma = \exp(\gamma)\).
+The sensitivity model in \eqref{eq:log-odds-ratio} holds if and only if the following constraints hold for any pair of subjects \(s, s'\) with identical observed covariates, i.e., \(x_s = x_{s'}\): \begin{itemize} \item The probability ratio of receiving a treatment with \(\delta_i = 1\) versus one with \(\delta_i = 0\) may differ by at most a factor of \(\Gamma\):